jbestcodes/Chama-Vault/DEPLOYMENT.md

 ---

-**Success!** Your ChamaVault application is now deployed and ready for production use! 🎉
+**Success!** Your Jaza Nyumba application is now deployed and ready for production use! 🎉